Refiltering hypothesis tests to control sign error: Some operating characteristics

+Here we make some numerical illustrations of how the tests described here behave.
+We illustrate with $\alpha = 0.05$, because that is a well known level.
+Whether it is a good choice in practice depends on context.
+This has been the subject of much discussion \citep{wasserstein2016asa}.

-Here we consider the prevalance of sign errors when $\alpha=0.05$.
-We vary the power from the low level of $0.06$ to the high level $0.80$ that is often used as a design goal.
-Figure~\ref{fig:types} shows the conditional probability of a sign error given that $H_0$ is rejected.
-It becomes negligible at power greater than about 30\%.
+Figure~\ref{fig:types} shows the conditional probability of a sign error given that $H_0$ is rejected at the 5\% level.
+The power of the underlying test ranges from 6\% to 80\%.
+The probability of a sign error becomes negligible at power greater than about 30\%. \cite{gelm:carl:2014} also plot this quantity.

 Next we consider magnitude errors in $\hat\theta$.
-The light curve in Figure~\ref{fig:exag} shows the minimal value of $|\hat\theta/\theta|$ for which $H_0$ can be rejected at level $0.05$.
+The solid curve in Figure~\ref{fig:exag} shows the minimal value of $|\hat\theta/\theta|$ for which $H_0$ can be rejected at level $0.05$.
 Whenever the power is below $0.5$ this minimal ratio is above $1$.
 When the power exceeds 50\% then $H_0$ can be rejected with either an exaggerated magnitude or an underestimated magnitude.
-The darker curve in Figure~\ref{fig:exag} shows the expected value of $|\hat\theta/\theta|$ given that $H_0$ has been rejected, versus the power of the test.
-Even at 50\% power the average exaggeration can be as high as $1.4$ fold.
+The dashed curve in Figure~\ref{fig:exag} shows the expected value of $|\hat\theta/\theta|$ given that $H_0$ has been rejected, versus the power of the test.
+Even at 50\% power the average exaggeration can be as high as $1.4$ fold. \cite{gelm:carl:2014} also plot the average exaggeration.